-For families interested in fostering with Amara, we have moved our informational meetings permanently to virtual and our Family Outreach Coordinator, Kari Hanson, is offering virtual meet-ups called “Coffee with Kari” that all interested families are welcome to attend.
+For families interested in fostering with Amara, we have moved our informational meetings permanently to virtual.
+Click here to find our upcoming information meetings.

 Safety Precautions utilized at Amara for in-person work:

 Amara follows these safety precautions (unless guidance changes) and asks that all those participating in a visit/interview or who visit our offices do as well to ensure mutual health and safety:

 - If anyone in the home has a pre-existing condition a symptom of COVID or a known exposure to COVID, we will work with you to create a tailored approach to your interview/visit to ensure health and safety.

 - If there is an illness within the home, we ask you follow the guidance from the Department of Health and that you inform us directly.

 - Limit in-person contact:

 - We will complete the majority of interviews virtually and limit in-person visits to the most vital questions or things that need to be seen in-person.
 If you’re interested in a pre-home visit question form to fill out to make this even shorter, just ask your Foster Care Specialist.